 Employee Assistance Plan (EAP), eligible individuals have 24/7 access to licensed clinicians by phone for urgent mental health concerns.
 The counselor will listen and help guide you to a solution.
 In crisis situations, the counselor may refer you to appropriate resources if needed, including calling emergency services in acute situations.

 In addition to unlimited phone consultations, the EAP provides up to six sessions per issue per year with a dedicated counselor in Cigna's EAP network, for assessments, short-term counseling, and referrals.
 Sessions may be in-person or virtual, and there is no cost to you.

 You and anyone who lives with you have access to EAP services at no cost if you are enrolled in

 If you need support beyond the six free EAP sessions and you have medical coverage through the Board of Pensions, the EAP can help you transition to using your behavioral health benefits under the Medical Plan.
-However, if you continue sessions with an EAP counselor who is not in the Medical Plan's network and you are enrolled in the EPO or HDHP, you will have no coverage after the six free sessions.
+However, if you continue with the counselor you saw for your free sessions and they are not in the Medical Plan's network and you are enrolled in the EPO or HDHP, you will have no coverage after the six free sessions.

 *Those enrolled in Triple-S or GeoBlue also have EAP, behavioral health, and substance use disorder benefits under their plans, but coverage details may differ.
 Consult your plan's provisions for details.